pyccel/pyccel/doc/quickstart.md

  ## What is Pyccel

--   static compiler for Python 3, using Fortran or C as backend language.
+-   Static compiler for Python 3, using Fortran or C as backend language.
--   started as small open-source project in 2018 at IPP Garching.
+-   Started as small open-source project in 2018 at IPP Garching.
--   public repository is now hosted on GitHub, freely available for download.
+-   Public repository is now hosted on GitHub, freely available for download.

  ## Python’s objects, variables, and garbage collection